Top 10 Tips For Improving Your Sales Team’s Productivity

 It doesn’t help that most people these days have shorter attention spans, due to how fast-paced everything has become.

 Try to eliminate anything that draws your attention away from your current focus (such as turning all your notifications off), or create a specific time for these tasks to be done in your daily schedule.
 Use project management tools to manage and track all of your tasks and keep everything aligned with your team.
+You can also check out this comparison among different project management tools to find one that suits you.

 Be strict with your sleeping schedules as your overall productivity depends on how well rested you are.